In a perfect world, if you could do just one thing – a daily habit – every day that would set you up for success, what would that be?

 When you’re constantly inundated with distractions, you’ll never fully be able to sync into your creativity.
 You’ll always be stifled and left overwhelmed and over-stretched by everything in your life.

 Maybe it’s scrolling social media, constantly checking email, or even cleaning the house.
-Whatever tasks, to-do items, or subconscious habits you’ve created that take up what could be useful time in your day, it’s time to let them go.
+Whatever tasks, to-do items, or subconscious habits you’ve created that take up what could be a useful time in your day, it’s time to let them go.

 - You know your next big goal.